 While the benefits of ageing fine wine are widely recognised, I’m frequently surprised when I talk to enthusiastic cigar smokers to discover how little they know about the concept of maturing cigars.
-In essence, ageing cigars offers similar benefits to cellaring fine wines – bolder flavours and sharper notes mellow down, and time lends extra complexity and finesse.
+If you’re looking to enjoy a cigar or two at home in the coming months, there are reasons why aged cigars offer similar benefits to cellaring fine wines – bolder flavours and sharper notes mellow down, and time lends extra complexity and finesse.

 Cigars with darker, heavier leaves and bolder blends will be better candidates for long-term ageing

 Ultimately, a cigar’s optimum length of maturation depends on the conditions – including temperature and humidity – in which it is kept.
 If these conditions are perfect, it can age almost indefinitely.
-Mitchell Orchant, managing director of C.Gars, one of London’s major specialists, has examples dating back to the 1890s, found in a disused wine cellar in Bordeaux, that had been sealed in an ammunition case and wrapped in the newspaper of the day.
-‘The brand was [Flor de] Valle and they were surprisingly decent considering their age,’ he says.
+Mitchell Orchant, managing director of C.Gars, one of London’s major specialists, has examples dating to the 1890s, found in a disused wine cellar in Bordeaux, that had been sealed in an ammunition case and wrapped in the newspaper of the day.
+“The brand was [Flor de] Valle and they were surprisingly decent considering their age,” he says.
 Orchant notes that cigars can be aged in a normal humidor, but the temperature should be slightly lower than standard room temperature.
-Some suggest 12-18C ensures better and smoother ageing; others keep their cigars at a slightly higher temperature on the basis that they are products of hot countries.
+Some suggest 12˚C-18˚C ensures better and smoother ageing; others keep their cigars at a slightly higher temperature on the basis that they are products of hot countries.

 And it is not only Cuban cigars that are collectible.
 While Cubans will tell you that nothing can equal their tobacco, there are many fine cigars from the Dominican Republic, Honduras or Nicaragua that hold their own against their Cuban counterparts.
 The reason?
 The tobacco is usually grown from Cuban seeds.